thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 ---
 title: [Create and share R scripts]
 summary: "You can create and share your custom R scripts in ThoughtSpot."
-last_updated: tbd
+last_updated: 11/22/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 ## Overview

+{% include note.html content="Custom R is disabled by default.
+To turn on custom R scripting, contact your site administrator." %}

 Each ThoughtSpot cluster is capable of running an R analysis on your data.
 To perform your own R analysis, start with a simple search and click the R icon on the right.

 Use the **Custom R Script** dialog and settings to enter your script, set which